 The Guarantee Brokers should have presence in (Place of sale – Mandi/Location etc.) regulated by APMC.
 In case of States, where APMC Act has been repealed, the sale point may be identified.

-The Guarantee Brokers should have minimum (3) three years previous experience of marketing of onion/Horticulture Commodity in (Place of sale – Mandi/Location etc.)
+The Guarantee Brokers should have minimum 5 five years previous experience of marketing of onion/Horticulture Commodity (in case of the society 3 years).
+(Place of sale – Mandi/Location etc.)

 The Bidder should have reputation and clean record as a Guarantee Broker for sale of Onion at (Place of sale – Mandi/Location etc.).